9 Days London Itinerary on and off the Beaten Path

 With opulent Christmas decorations and bars that look like jewelry stores, we are entering the Belgrave neighborhood, which, together with the adjacent Chelsea, is the richest area in London.

-It was darn cold, and after walking along King’s road and appreciating the Christmas light and the shops, we called it a night and hopped on a bus to get home.
+It was darn cold, and after walking along King’s Road and appreciating the Christmas lights and the shops, we called it a night and hopped on a bus to get home.

-I have read about Highgate cemetery in a book, and I thought it would have been an exciting stop for an off-the-beaten-path London tour.
+I read about Highgate Cemetery in a book, and I thought it would be an exciting stop for an off-the-beaten-path London tour.

-It was probably a sunny day, but I had such a good feeling about the area, even more, when we arrived up the hill and entered the Waterlow park that led us to our destination.
+It was probably a sunny day, but I had a good feeling about the area, which only intensified when we arrived at the top of the hill and entered Waterlow Park, leading us to our destination.

 We walk for another 10 minutes through a carpet of yellow, brownish, and greenish leaves fallen from the trees.

-We arrived earlier and had the time to walk around the cemetery’s Eastside, open to the public.
+We arrived earlier and had the opportunity to walk around the East side of the cemetery, which is open to the public.
 (The cost is 5GPB, but it’s free if you have booked a tour).

-The west side was only accessible by a guided tour that you can purchase online for 12 GBP.
+The west side was only accessible by a guided tour that could be purchased online for £ 12.
 The money is worth it, and it helps to maintain the cemetery.

-Our guide Peter was an exquisite character, enthusiast, and knowledgeable.
+Our guide Peter was an exquisite character, an enthusiast, and knowledgeable.

 The tour lasted only 70 minutes instead, enough time to walk around the graveyard’s west wing and appreciate its history.

-We then walked around the East part by ourselves, enjoying the quiet atmosphere and a friendly strained cat acting as if welcoming us into his home.
+We then walked around the East part by ourselves, enjoying the quiet atmosphere and a friendly stray cat acting as if welcoming us into his home.

 When we finished our visit, we headed towards Hampstead and skipped Kenwood’s house (for lack of time), which was nearby in the north part of the park, and we took a bus to Hampstead instead.

-We kept walking along Willow road down to Flash walk, a trendy neighborhood with cute little artsy shops and cafes, beautiful restored victorian buildings, a pleasure to the eyes.
-I wished one day to live in one of those beautiful, elegant homes.
+We kept walking along Willow Road down to Flash Walk, a trendy neighborhood with cute little artsy shops and cafes, beautiful restored Victorian buildings, a pleasure to the eyes.
+I once wished to live in one of those beautiful, elegant homes.

 It was about 4 pm when we finished our rounds in the Hampstead area.